-The Board's values are:
+The Board's values are to:

-- to act in members' best interests. - to act with fidelity in all matters concerning the administration of the scheme. - to deliver accurate, effective and informative communications on superannuation matters to members in a timely manner. - to provide a fair and reasonable appeal and resolution of complaints process.
+- act in members' best interests. - act with fidelity in all matters concerning the administration of the scheme. - deliver accurate, effective and informative communications on superannuation matters to members in a timely manner. - provide a fair and reasonable appeal and resolution of complaints process.

-The Board's objectives are:
+The Board's objectives are to:

-- to provide leadership in the operation, management and administration of the Police Superannuation Scheme. - to provide serving members and superannuants with high quality superannuation services and ensure customer satisfaction. - to provide timely, accurate, relevant and meaningful communications to serving members and superannuants. - to oversee the management and financial reporting framework requirements of the Police Superannuation Scheme. - to develop and maintain practical policies and procedures which ensure compliance with all legislative and administration requirements.
+- provide leadership in the operation, management and administration of the Police Superannuation Scheme. - provide serving members and superannuants with high quality superannuation services and ensure customer satisfaction. - provide timely, accurate, relevant and meaningful communications to serving members and superannuants. - oversee the management and financial reporting framework requirements of the Police Superannuation Scheme. - develop and maintain practical policies and procedures which ensure compliance with all legislative and administration requirements.

-Board Membership as at 30 June 2014
+Board Membership as at 30 June 2015

-During 2013-2014 the Board met on 11 occasions and the current Board and Deputy members are listed below:
+During 2014-2015 the Board met on 11 occasions and the current Board and Deputy members are listed below:

-Mr M A Ramm RFD appointed as Presiding Member by the Governor on the
+Mr G A Barton appointed as Presiding Member by the Governor on the